 This year’s edition is even more enigmatic.
 It uses the tarot to predict the year to come.
 Here it is.

 The first thing one can say about this cover is that it is occult.
 The tarot is indeed said to contain within its symbolism the entirety of occult mysteries transmitted by secret societies.
-Also, considering that the cards of the Major Arcana is also referred to as “trumps”, it was a great way to emphasize that next year will be very influenced by Trump’s election.
+Also, considering that the cards of the Major Arcana are also referred to as “trumps”, it was a great way to emphasize that next year will be very influenced by Trump’s election.

 “The Book of Thoth was a résumé of the esoteric learning of the Egyptians.
 After the decadence of their civilization, this lore became crystallized in a hieroglyphic form as the Tarot; this Tarot having become partially or entirely forgotten or misunderstood, its pictured symbols fell into the hands of the sham diviners, and of the providers of the public amusement by games of Cards.”